 Agency representatives stressed that CBD gets around the law which bans restaurants from adding additives in their food and drinks.
 Bill de Blasio, the Mayor of NYC, hasn’t commented on this situation yet.
 Eric Phillips, his spokesman, said His Honor was “reviewing” the ban.

 Last month, the Health Department announced prohibiting restaurants to use cannabidiol in their menus, with the reinforcement date of July 1 and fines between $200 and $650.
-CBD is a non-psycho additive cannabis derivative that is used against anxiety and physical pain.
+CBD is a non-psycho additive cannabis derivative that is used against physical pain.
 Medical experts agree that small doses of CBD in food are not harmful.